Ala Kul lake

-The name Ala Kul means "Motley Lake".
-Putimtsoff, a Russian explorer, was first to visit the lake in 1811.
-Following this discovery, he was then able to establish a beautiful description of the place including the different colors of the water and also the names of the winds blowing around the lake.
-It was only 30 years later that the famous German naturist Alexander Schrenk travelled to the site to attest to the explorer's stories.
+The name Ala Kul means "Colorful Lake".
+A Russian explorer named Putimtsoff was the first to visit the lake in 1811.
+He then described his discovery by indicating all of the different colors he spotted in the lake’s waters, and talked of the winds blowing around the lake.
+30 years later, the famous German biologist Alexander Schrenk travelled to the site and confirmed the explorer's stories.

-Ala Kul Lake
+Reaching the Ala Kul Lake

 How to get there?